Pakz001/html5examples/Tools/BrushFactory/Readme.md

 Ideas:

+* screen anchor icon for setting light direction used for placing lighter and darker tones(angle) - make range function returning when point is inside radian range -pi , pi

-* edge color darkerst of current brush color when touching color outside of palette range(lighter too)<br>
+* edge color darkerst of current brush color when touching color outside of palette range(lighter too) - or with light angle or anchor.<br>

 * Brush tip designer user interface.
 Draw in a circle.
 When you draw the complete cirle edge. a slider sets the amount of the circle to be drawn.
 You move up. slider is set to 50 %.
 Only the top half is drawn with.
 You can set a shadow to the bottom and lighter